 - EligibilityUK, EU, Rest of World

-Applicants should have an equivalent of first or second class UK honours degree or equivalent in a related discipline, science (chemistry/physics) or engineering.
-The ideal candidate should have some understanding in the area of materials science, mechanical engineering (or related field), manufacturing, chemistry or physics background.
+Applicants should have an equivalent of first or second class UK honours degree or equivalent in a related discipline.
 The candidate should be self-motivated, have good communication skills for regular interaction with other stakeholders, with an interest for industrial research.

 Cranfield Doctoral Network